exonum/exonum-doc/src/get-started/java-binding.md

     }
     ```

-### TestKit JUnit 5 extension
+### TestKit JUnit 5 Extension

-TestKit JUnit 5 extension simplifies writing tests that use TestKit.
+The TestKit JUnit 5 extension simplifies writing tests that use TestKit.
 It allows to
 inject TestKit objects into test cases as a parameter and delete them
 afterwards.
 To enable it, define a [`TestKitExtension`][testkit-extension]
 object annotated with [`@RegisterExtension`][junit-register-extension] and
-provided with a builder that would be used to construct injected TestKit
+provided with a builder.
+The builder would be used to construct the injected
-objects:
+TestKit objects:

 ```java
 @RegisterExtension